konstantinosboutsioulis/Articles/SharePoint/Create Permission Level For SharePoint Online Via Front End And Delete It Using PowerShell.md

 ![Boutsioulis_Konstantinos!](assets/4.png "Icon")

 <p>or via PowerShell .
-I run the following PowerShell and from SharePoint Shell with admin rights and I have</p>
+I run the following PowerShell from SharePoint Shell with admin rights and I finally get this result</p>

 ```